wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 > * Widget to display the tag and categories of your [Encyclopedia](http://dennishoppe.de/en/wordpress-plugins/encyclopedia) in the sidebar
 > * Includes a bunch of filter to give you the control of the behavior of this piece of code
 > * Import and export directly via the official "[WordPress Importer](https://wordpress.org/plugins/wordpress-importer/)" by Automattic
-> * Working great with WordPress Multisite
+> * Works great with WordPress Multisite
 > * Personal one-on-one real-time support by the developer¹
 > * No ads or branding anywhere - perfect white label solution¹